 Dave Hillman

-Located under the clear blue skys of North Carolina.
+Located under the clear blue skies of North Carolina.

 Semi, kind-of sort-of retired ... worked most of my life as a software engineer...now I spend my days figuring out things I never had time for when I was working.